GEM-benchmark/NL-Augmenter/transformations/casual2formal/README.md

 text generation, etc.

 ## What are the limitations of this transformation?
-The transformation's outputs may lose some information in case of longer sequences and may not be exact.
+The transformation's outputs may lose some information in case of longer sequences and there may not be many changes.

+## Data and Code Provenance
+This transformation makes use of the code and model from: https://github.com/PrithivirajDamodaran/Styleformer